 Safety and Security

-For those participants who have not previously visited South Africa, or Cape Town, and are concerned about personal safety, we wish to assure all visitors that Cape Town is like any other major city with good and bad areas.
+For those participants who have not previously visited South Africa, or Durban, and are concerned about personal safety, we wish to assure all visitors that Durban is like any other major city with good and bad areas.
 Common sense will ensure a trouble free and enjoyable conference and vacation.
-The area around the Kirstenbosch Botanical Garden and hotels is safe, and well monitored, but we advise that you do not walk alone after dark in unpopulated streets.
+The area around The Inkosi Albert Luthuli International Convention Centre Complex (also known as the ICC Durban), and adjacent hotels is safe, and well monitored, but we advise that you do not walk alone after dark in unpopulated streets.
 Ostentatious displays of wealth should be avoided all the time.
 During the Conference, the information desk at the venue and your hotel's concierge will be able to assist you with information on places to visit and the appropriate means of transport.

 Shopping in Cape Town

 Most shops in the city centre and suburbs open between 08h00 and 17h00 to 17h30.
-Shops in major shopping malls open at 09h00 and close at 21h00 or later (especially at the V&A Waterfront), even on Sundays and most public holidays.
+Shops in major shopping malls open at 09h00 and close at 21h00 or later, even on Sundays and most public holidays.
 Government agencies keep to traditional weekday only hours.
 Most banks close at 15h30 and have limited Saturday morning opening times.
-Muslim-owned businesses close at noon on Fridays and re-open at 14h00
+Muslim-owned businesses close at noon on Fridays and re-open at 14h00.

-International direct dialling, internet, and e-mail facilities are easily accessible in Cape Town.
-Most of the mobile telephone systems used around the globe operates in Cape Town.
+International direct dialling, internet, and e-mail facilities are easily accessible in Durban.
+Most of the mobile telephone systems used around the globe operates in Durban.
 Local SIM Cards can be purchased at convenience stores or at the Airport on Arrival.

 Gratuities are not obligatory but are expected in South Africa.
 A guideline for visitors is the following: Airport porters ZAR 20 per item, taxis 10%, waiters, and waitresses in restaurants 10%.

 Durban is 2 hours ahead of Greenwich Mean Time (+2GMT).